- Prospective Students

 Q: WHAT ARE THE MOST RECENT CAREER PLACEMENT STATS?

-A: ONU Law is 2nd in the state for full-time bar required job placement for Class of 2012.
-Overall, 81.4% of our 2012 graduates who responded to our survey were employed or seeking an LL.M. program within 9 months of graduation.
-ONU Law's job placement rate has consistently been above the national average.*
+A: ONU Law is No. 1 in the state for full-time bar required job placement for Class of 2013.
+Overall, 84.2% of our 2013 graduates who responded to our survey were employed or seeking an LL.M. program within 9 months of graduation.
+ONU Law's job placement rate has consistently been above the national and statewide average.* Learn more...

 Q: WHAT ARE GRADUATES KEY AREAS OF PRACTICE?